 The network shows a gradient of decreasing office costs, from bottom-left to top-right.
 So, the consistently most expensive locations have been the West End of London and central Hong Kong, followed by Moscow and central Tokyo.
 London City and Kowloon, in Hong Kong, are not far behind, showing that you cannot avoid high costs for prime office space in these two cities.

 Across the locations, the most expensive ones cost on average 3.4 times as much as the cheapest locations.
 Note that Midtown Manhattan is not nearly as expensive as people might think, and certainly not as expensive for office rental as it is for living accommodation.
-Switzerland has only two cities, and both of them are in the middle of the network; so it is not cheap, either.
+Switzerland has only two cities (Geneva, Zurich), and both of them are in the middle of the network; so it is not cheap, either.
 Australia has five main cities but only to of them are in the list (Perth, Sydney) — Sydney is also one of the most expensive cities in the world for general living expenses.

-In the network, Dubai and central Mumbai are isolated from the other locations because their office rents have decreased over the six reports, unlike any of the other locations.
+In the network, Dubai and central Mumbai are somewhat isolated from the other locations because their office rents have decreased over the six reports, unlike any of the other locations.
 In the case of Mumbai, the most expensive offices recently have been in the Bandra Kurla complex, instead of Nariman Point.

 So, if you are planning on expanding your business globally, you now know where to avoid.